ariel8462/FreeOnEpicBot/README.md

 A telegram bot that will notify when games become free on all platforms such as Steam, Epic Games etc

 ## Commands:
+- `/subscribe` - suscribe for notifications about new games
+- `/unsubscribe` - unsuscribe from notifications about new games
 - `/freegame` - show the current free game
-- `/help` - show basic bot info
+- `/help` - show basic bot info`

-No other commands, the bot notifies when new games become free automatically

 ## Setting up:
 - Clone the repo
 - Go to the directory and `pip install -r requirements.txt`
-- Change the sample_config to config.py and insert your user id & bot token
+- Change the sample_config to config.py and insert your bot token
 - Either host locally or deploy to heroku
 - For hosting locally run: `python FreeOnEpicBot.py` (inside the file's directory)
 - If you deploy to heroku remove the `.gitignore` and deploy with heroku cli